 Place of Safety

 - In adverse weather conditions where the safety of all those on and off the field is in imminent danger, any game in progress will be stopped immediately and everyone will be evacuated to the Boundary Bar area.
-This is a new covered/sheltered area which has recently been extended in order to accommodate 200-300 people if necessary.
+This is a covered / sheltered area which has been extended in order to accommodate 200-300 people if necessary.

 - Weather conditions can deteriorate very quickly here in Chiang Mai, so the decision to suspend play will not only rest with the onfield umpires but also in urgent consultation with the Tournament Director and the person responsible for Health & Safety issues.